crf199274/mcu/esp32/libraries/WebSockets2_Generic/README.md

 #### Reading WebSockets Client messages using non-blocking mode (new from v1.0.6):

-Using this new feature to enable doing other tasks in the loop(), such as WebServer, control tasks, etc.
+Using this new feature to enable doing other tasks in the loop(), such as `WebServer`, control tasks, etc.
-Server, using library version before v1.0.6, can only read Client messages in blocking mode.
+Server, using library version before `v1.0.6`, can only read Client messages in blocking mode.
 Therefore, the WebSocket Server can't hang, waiting for Client, and block all other tasks from running.

 ```c++
   // You can do some other tasks here, such as WebServer, controlling tasks, etc.

   WebsocketsClient client = SocketsServer.accept();